mrhenryyu/minimal-mistakes/_pages/about/skills.md

       - Experienced in Microsoft Excel, Word and PowerPoint
       - Strong understanding of statistics and application through IBM SPSS
       - Experience with Bloomberg and Thomson Reuters Eikon terminals
-      - In depth understanding of computer hardware and web development languages(HTML, CSS, JS, Ruby)
+      - In depth understanding of computer hardware and web development languages(HTML, CSS, JS, Ruby, Jekyll)

 Science/